BLOGGING AND JOURNALISM….What’s the difference between a blogger and a journalist?

 I decided to ask, and Marshall says there’s good news for bloggers everywhere: more and more mainstream journalists are paying attention to what we write: “Those folks read blogs.
 And they’d also like to imitate them.
 There’s a lot of crossover.”
 The entire interview is below.

 CALPUNDIT: You’re a professional journalist: you write pieces for a lot of different outlets and they pay you for them.
 Conversely, blogging pays nothing.
 So what was the initial motivation to start blogging?

 JOSHUA MICAH MARSHALL: I think I had several initial motivations for starting my site, but none of them were all that thought out, or directed to any particular end.
 When I was in graduate school in the 1990s I had done work in web design.
 So I had some knowledge of how to run a website and just an interest in having one.
 I was also a fan of Mickey Kaus’s site.
 And to a great extent, when I created my site I was imitating him.

 The other motivation was a bit more complicated.
 At the time, I was working for a magazine.
 And I felt very constrained ? not really free to write what I actually thought, largely constrained along ideological lines.
 So part of what I was doing was finding an outlet where I could speak my mind.
-So where I was working at the time had something to do with it.

 But to be fair, when you’re writing for a magazine you never have complete carte blanche to say whatever you want.
 So, wherever I’d been working, the prospect of untrammeled freedom to air my thoughts probably would have been attractive.
 At that magazine, though, I was rather trammeled.